Panasonic GF2 vs GX7

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-GF2 and Panasonic Lumix DMC-GX7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GX7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the GF2 does not offer wifi capability.
+In contrast, the GF2 does not provide wifi capability.

 Both the GF2 and the GX7 have been discontinued, but can regularly be found used on eBay.
 The GF2 was replaced by the Panasonic GF3, while the GX7 was followed by the Panasonic GX85.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.